Turkey Pot Pie Recipe

 Turkey Pot Pie Filling:

-• Add the diced onions and carrots and saute for 8-10 minutes, or until soft.
+• Add the diced onions and carrots and saute for 8-10 minutes or until soft.

 • Add 1/3 cup flour and stir constantly for 1-2 minutes until combined.

-• Add the salt and black pepper, taste it and adjust the seasoning if needed.
+• Add the salt and black pepper, taste it, and adjust the seasoning if needed.

-• Add shredded turkey, frozen peas, and 1/4 cup parsley, stir to combine.
+• Add shredded turkey, frozen peas, and 1/4 cup parsley, and stir to combine.
 Remove from heat and cool slightly.

 • Preheat oven to 425 degrees F.